NaraHulle/Keccak256-Calculation/README.md

-# Calculate Keccak-256 hash of a given hexadecimal code
+# Calculate Keccak-256 hash of a given hexadecimal code using Python and the "pycryptodome" library